Atrial fibrillation (AF) programme

 - Avoid the associated distress and disabilities caused by strokes

-A consensus statement was developed and finalised following feedback from peers in the Interdisciplinary group for Stroke Prevention in AF (iSPAF) hosted by NHS England, the Royal Pharmaceutical Society, the Royal College of General Practice and Public Health England.
+A consensus statement was developed and finalised in 2015 following feedback from peers in the Interdisciplinary group for Stroke Prevention in AF (iSPAF) hosted by NHS England, the Royal Pharmaceutical Society, the Royal College of General Practice and Public Health England.

 It was developed to: